-We mentioned before there are some things we didn’t like that we’d like to comment on, so here they are.
+As we mentioned before, there are some things we didn’t like that we’d like to comment on, so here they are.

 Either that or getting a curved corner desk.

 And the other thing that jumped right at us when we saw the picture was awkward cable management that takes away from the cool lights running along the wall.
-What’s more, the lights draw even more attention to the cables making the whole thing look messier than it has to
+What’s more, the lights draw even more attention to the cables, making the whole thing look a bit messy.

 #7 – credit: u/96Scorpio